Signage & LED Strip Lighting Factory Since 2011

 In conclusion, despite their apparent similarity at first glance, LED neon lights and LED strip lights differ significantly from one another.
 LED neon lights are made to resemble the appearance of vintage glass neon lights and are frequently used as accent lighting.
 On the other hand, LED strip lights are more practical in nature and are frequently utilized for everyday tasks like lighting up a room or acting as a TV’s backlight.
 In the end, the user’s individual requirements and preferred design will choose whether to utilize LED neon lights or LED strip lights.

-How Long Does LED Neon Last?
+How Do LED Neon Flexes Operate?

 Share: